Mindon Min: Religious stance

 Mindon was known for his Buddhist devotion and religious tolerance.
 He helped build monasteries and missionary schools for Buddhism.
-The first non-Sangha-run schools in Burma was run by Christians, and Mindon himself sent his son, Thibaw Min, to study in a missionary school.
+The first non-Sangha-run schools in Burma were run by Christians, and Mindon himself sent his son, Thibaw Min, to study in a missionary school.

 Mindon also fulfilled his responsibility as a pious Buddhist.
-He reasserted the king's role of being the protector of Buddha Sasana, convened the Fifth Buddhist Council in 1871, and supported the work of scholar-monks and their returning to Lower Burma to teach.
+He reasserted the king's role of being the protector of Buddha Sasana, convened the Fifth Buddhist council in 1871, and supported the work of scholar-monks and their returning to Lower Burma to teach.

 Palace rebellion

 In 1866 two of Mindon's sons, Prince Myingun and Prince Myingundaing attempted a palace coup.
 Myingun claimed that the Crown Prince Kanaung was oppressive, and Kanaung was murdered during the revolt.
 Mindon escaped alive and the coup was crushed when Myingun fled in a steamer to British Burma.
 Rumours of British involvement are unsubstantiated, and no evidence exists showing their support for the revolt.

 While Mindon was escaping the palace, he ran into a would-be assassin, Maung Paik Gyi, who lost his nerve and grovelled in front of the king.
 Mindon commanded him to carry him from the palace, which he promptly did.